 I'm still working out exactly who owes fealty to Imrahil and through him to the King, that sort of thing.
 It continually evolves.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter six three six four as a four place number.
+In the field marked validation number, enter nine one seven three as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved